dreadnode/rigging/docs/topics/tools.md

 ## API Tools

-API tools are defined as standard callables (async supported) and get wrapped in the [`rg.ApiTool`][rigging.tool.ApiTool] class.
+API tools are defined as standard callables (async supported) and get wrapped in the [`rg.ApiTool`][rigging.tool.ApiTool] class before being used during generation.
-We use Pydantic to introspect the callable and extract schema information from the signature.

-We automatically get some great benefits:
+We use Pydantic to introspect the callable and extract schema information from the signature with some great benefits:

 1. API-compatible schema information from any function
 2. Robust argument validation for incoming inference data
 3. Flexible type handling for BaseModels, Fields, TypedDicts, and Dataclasses

+Just after the tool is converted, we take the function schema and add it to the [GenerateParams.tools][rigging.generator.GenerateParams] inside the `ChatPipeline`.

 ```py
 from typing_extensions import TypedDict